Skip to content

 Extensibility

 The Copick CLI supports extensibility through plugins.
-External packages can register additional commands by defining entry points in the copick.commands group.
+External packages can register additional commands by defining entry points in multiple supported groups.

 Plugin Registration